Epson QX-10: Valdocs

 VALuable DOCumentS by Rising Star Industries is a pseudo-GUI WYSIWYG integrated software/OS for document creation and management, written as a set of interactive application and system modules which ran only on Epson's QX-10 and QX-16 computers.
 A version designed to run on the IBM PC was in development when Rising Star closed in 1986.

 Valdocs shipped to beta testers c. late 1982.
 Beta and initial production releases of Valdocs' application modules were written in the Forth programming language while its system-oriented modules (such as E-Mail and disk utilities) were written in Z-80 Assembly Language.
 Later releases of Valdocs' applications were written in the C programming language with some modules written in compiled RSI Basic.

-The initial release of Valdocs included WYSIWYG word processor and spreadsheet applications (with onscreen fonts, an UNDO key, keyboard macros and multiple screen formats), a cardfile database, an E-Mail/communications module, and a desktop manager with an address book, mailing list manager, notepad, spell checker, ValDraw & ValPaint, calculator and more.
-The E-Mail program worked in the background allowing mail to be sent by modem to another computer.
+The initial release of Valdocs includes WYSIWYG word processor and spreadsheet applications (with onscreen fonts, an UNDO key, keyboard macros and multiple screen formats), a cardfile database, an E-Mail/communications module, and a desktop manager with an address book, mailing list manager, notepad, spell checker, ValDraw & ValPaint, calculator and more.
+The E-Mail program works in the background allowing mail to be sent by modem to another computer.
 Valdocs was one of the first environments that allowed users to embed items like spreadsheets and figures in word processing documents.

-Chris Rutkowski and Roger Amidon worked on the preliminary QX-10 design; Amidon continued designing software for the QX system after Epson and Rising Star Inc. stopped production.
-Graphic and other software for the QX-10 and QX-16 were developed by program designers such as Dan Oja and Nelson Donley.